Nyirabazungu/User-contact/README.md

         2. A web browser.
         3. This link https://github.com/Nyirabazungu/User-contact/.

-        4. Install the Javascript-quiz board by cloning this           repository:https://Nyirabazungu.github.io/User-contact/
-        5.Open from any linient browser.
+        4. Install the Python-user contactby cloning this           repository:https://Nyirabazungu.github.io/User-contact/ 5.Open from any linient browser.